RainbowGravity/course/README.md

 ## Andersen DevOps course repository

 Hello!
-In this repository i will share my progress of learning things about DevOps-engineering (you can check it in my [TIL](1.%20First%20homework/TIL.md)) and upload finished homework.
+In this repository i will be sharing my progress of learning things about DevOps-engineering (you can check it in my [TIL](1.%20First%20homework/TIL.md)) and uploading finished homework.

 ### About me
 My name is Ivan Marchenko.